Email newsletters are a great way to keep up-to-date on a topic, so why not utilise that to help improve your finances?

 Started by former financial services worker Damien Fahy, the premise of moneytothemasses.com is to offer boardroom-level financial advice to everyone.
-This idea is reflected in the newsletter, which rounds up all their best news alongside their weekly podcast (which was also featured in our 7 podcasts to make you better with money).
+This idea is reflected in the newsletter, which rounds up all their best news alongside their weekly podcast.

 As such, you can expect an analysis of current affairs and what it means for your pocket, with everything from the impact of election results to stock exchange fluctuations explained.
 They also deliver you a Money MOT - which gives you regular advice via email to improve your own personal financial situation.
 Sign up here.